MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 If say the game renamed `human.dead` to `human.destroyed` and a mod hasn't applied this change somewhere yet, using that mod in the latest version of the game will have TCC ([the Tiny C Compiler](https://en.wikipedia.org/wiki/Tiny_C_Compiler)) throw an error with a line number.

-Contrast this with the below Lua code, which won't throw any error.
+Contrast this with the below Lua code, which _won't_ start throwing an error.
 This is because `marine.dead` will now always return `nil`, causing `bar` to always be printed.
 This is just one example of why updating loads of complex Lua scripts to newer versions of the game will always introduce bugs, even if the updating were to be automated.

 ```lua
 if marine.dead then